anonette/critic-pipe/README.md

 ## Getting started

-You can get started with Pipecat running on your local machine, then move your agent processes to the cloud when you’re ready.
+You can get started with Pipecat running on your local machine, then move your agent processes to the cloud when you're ready.
 You can also add a 📞 telephone number, 🖼️ image output, 📺 video input, use different LLMs, and more.

 ```shell
 # Install the module